Taylor-eOS/layout-classifier/README.md

 - The output tags in the `output.txt` file can be customized in the `write_to_file()` function if different HTML-like formatting is required.
 - To fine-tune the model, adjust the architecture in the `create_model()` function in `utils.py`.
 - Ensure that the sample PDF used for training is representative of the type of documents you intend to classify.

+---

+**Feature wish list:**
+Figure out whether some features are counter-productive and might need to be removed: Average Word Length, Average Word Commonality, Block Number on Page, Lexical Density Value, Squared Entropy Value
+Add a 5th 'Formula' block type
+Handle images as a 6th type and them to a folder for later use Handle messy PDF blocks that do not have all elements correctly Possible additional features: Amount of blocks on that page feature Test out layer depth and amount
+Test amount of neurons
+Test other neural net variables (optimizer, loss function, metric) Other activation functions: leaky_relu, elu, tanh, swish Make GUI respond to keyboard presses
+Ask user what teh right answer is if prediction probability is low Scale per batch?
+Make the GUI window not reopen on each click
+Size GUI window more appropriately
+Skip button for bad blocks
+Undo button
+Optimize batch size
+Optimize learning rate depending on application